AkibHossainOmi/TutorMove/plan.md

 -   Coupon Code
 -   Refer & Earn
 -   Account Delete
--   Credits can go to negative (not supposed to)
+-   Points can go to negative (not supposed to)